 Liquid Vanilla Extract Alternatives

 These vanilla extract substitutes are the best replacement because they are in a liquid state like vanilla extract.

 Honey is sweet like vanilla extract, so you can use it for adding to foods as a vanilla extract alternative.
 If you’re worried about the possibility of honey containing gluten, make sure to use high-quality products.

-Of course, it can not bring you the vanilla taste, but the fragrant nature of honey will satisfy you a lot.
+Of course, it can not bring you the vanilla taste.
+But with the correct storage ways for honey, its fragrant nature will satisfy you greatly.

 2. Maple Syrup